-\paragraph{Tuning Parameter Selection.} We provide details on choosing the tuning parameter $\rho_M$ in a data-dependent way.
-Since we replace $\gamma$ and $\Sigma$ in \eqref{eq: omega in gamma} with their perturbed counterparts $\gammahatm$ and $\Sigmahatm$ to construct perturbed $\Omegahatm$ in \eqref{eq: m-th omega}, it is necessary to adjust for the error introduced by this substitution.
-The theorem in the Supplementary Material suggests selecting for some positive constant $C_1>0$.
-In practice, however, the appropriate value of $C_1$ is unknown.
-Drawing an analogy to the selection of the constant $C$ in $\rho$ in \eqref{eq: tuning from specifying}, we propose to initialize $C_1$ with a small default value (e.g., $C_1=0.01$). {However, a small value of $\rho_M$ may lead to feasibility issues due to a similar reason as choosing the tuning parameter $\rho$ in {\eqref{eq: tuning from specifying}}.
-To ensure feasibility of the perturbed optimization problem \eqref{eq: m-th betahat}, we require that $\Omegahatm$ in \eqref{eq: m-th omega} is nonempty.
-If this condition fails, we regard the solution $\betahatm$ of \eqref{eq: m-th betahat} as infeasible.
-We iteratively increase $C_1$ in \eqref{eq: rho M} by a multiplicative factor of 1.25 until a prespecified proportion of perturbed optimization problems (e.g., 10\% by default) are feasible. {Numerical studies in Section~\ref{subsec: sens to prop} demonstrate robustness to this prespecified proportion.
-Specifically, compared to our default choice of 10\%, setting the proportion to 20\% or 30\% yields similar performance in terms of CI coverage and length.} }
+{\bf Tuning Parameter Selection.} Since we replace $\gamma$ and $\Sigma$ in \eqref{def: Omega} with $\gammahatm$ and $\Sigmahatm$ to construct $\Omegahatm$ in \eqref{eq: m-th omega}, we introduce the tuning parameter $\rho_M$ in \eqref{eq: m-th omega} to adjust for the error by this substitution.
+Proposition~\ref{thm: m star} in the Appendix suggests selecting $\rho_M$ in a data-dependent way as $\rho_M = C_1[\log(\min\{T_0,T_1\})/M]^{1/p}/\sqrt{T_0}$ for some constant $C_1>0$.
+In practice, however, the exact value of $C_1$ is unknown.
+Analogous to selecting $C$ in $\rho$ in \eqref{eq: tuning from specifying}, we initialize $C_1$ with a small value (e.g., $C_1=0.01$).
+However, a small value of $\rho_M$ may cause feasibility issues, as similar to those in choosing $\rho$ in \eqref{eq: tuning from specifying}.
+We iteratively increase $C_1$ by a factor of 1.25 until a prespecified proportion of perturbed optimization problems (e.g., 10\% by default) are feasible.
+Numerical studies in Appendix~\ref{subsec: sens to prop} show robustness to this prespecified proportion: using 20\% or 30\% instead of our default 10\% yields similar CI coverage and length.